KindaGoodCoder/EscapePlan/README.md

 ```

 Note:
-The current code is intended to work for 14.0.3 and will not work as intended in 14.1 as that update has moved the Surface zone from y=1000 to y=300.
+The current code was tested to work for 14.0.3 but since in 14.1, surface has been moved from y=1000 to y=300, there may be some errors.
+However, the program should be able to automatically account for this.

-A EscapePlan-14.1.dll release has been made but could not be tested as there is there is no dedicated server tool avaliable for it.
-However that version of the code simply subtracts 700 from the y-axis from all Vector3 position uses.
+However, since there is currently no avaliable 14.1 server tool, it is currently not possible to test it.